4 Myths About Ivy League and Selective College | CollegeXpress

 Whether or not you agree with a particular admission committee’s decision, going to college is your opportunity to grow socially and intellectually.
 Whether that occurs at an Ivy League or community college, a public or private school, with the right attitude and a commitment to making the most of the experience and opportunities afforded to you, you will be successful and happy anywhere you decide to enroll.

-If you want to learn more facts regarding the college admission process, check out our 9 Big College Admission Myths, Busted!
+If you want to learn more facts about the college admission process, check out our 9 Big College Admission Myths, Busted!

 Like what you’re reading?